CloudLabs-MOC/AI-102-AIEngineer/Instructions/19-face-service.md

     ![](./images/detana(8).png)

-1. Then install the Computer Vision SDK package by running the below mentioned command:
+1. Then install the Computer Vision SDK package by running the following command:

     **C#**